 Why was a PI necessary and in the best interests of the young person?

-Risk to Self, Risk to Others, Risk to Physical Environment, Risk to Psychological Environment, Prevention of

-Psychological Distress, Prevention of Physical Harm, Prevention of Criminal Offence.

-Team Teach technique(s) used (tick as appropriate)

-Technique Standing/escort Sitting/chairs Kneeling Ground

-Breakaway/defensive

-One person

-Two people

-Please give details below of hold, e.g. single elbow, double elbow, wrap, etc.

-How long was the child/young person held?
-If the child/young person was held on the ground: Did they go to ground independently? (e.g. did the child lift their weight off the floor, or go deadweight) Were they taken to ground by staff?
-Did they go to ground independently?
-Were they taken to ground by staff?
-Did they go to ground by staff?
-Di tick as appropriate

-Good practice dictates that schools should review what happened and consider what lessons can be learned, which may have implications for the future management of the student.
+Risk to Self, Risk to Others, Risk to Physical Environment, Risk to Psychological Environment, Prevention of Psychological Distress, Prevention of Physical Harm, Prevention of Criminal Offence.
+Team Teach technique(s) used (tick as appropriate) Technique Standing/escort Sitting/chairs Kneeling Ground Breakaway/defensive One person Two people Please give details below of hold, e.g. single elbow, double elbow, wrap, etc. How long was the child/young person held?
+If the child/young person was held on the ground: Did they go to ground independently?(e.g. did the child lift their weight off the floor, or go deadweight) Were they taken to ground by staff? tick as appropriate Good practice dictates that schools should review what happened and consider what lessons can be learned, which may have implications for the future management of the student.
 These need not be added to this form but should be incorporated in the individual plans for the child.

-Yes/No

-Does the individual support plan need to be reviewed as a result of this incident?
+Has the child/young person been held before?
+Yes/No Does the individual support plan need to be reviewed as a result of this incident?
 Yes/No Does the risk assessment need to be reviewed as a result of this incident?
 Yes/No If yes, who will action and when? (less than four weeks) Who was the incident reported to, and when?
 Was there any medical intervention needed?
+Yes/No

-Yes/No Include names of any injured person and brief details of injuries Please specify any related record forms Accident Book CPOMs CPOMs Skin Map Other (please specify) Were any students involved debriefed?
-Yes / No Which adult debriefed the student(s)?
-Is more follow up needed with the student?
-Yes / No If yes, who with?
+Include names of any injured person and brief details of injuries

+Accident Boo k (CPOMs Skin Map

+Other (please specify)

+• volved debriefed? the student(s)?

+ded with the stuc ' No

 Were staff offered a debrief?
 Yes / No Was it taken up?
+Yes/No

-Yes/No Who conducted the debriefing?
+Who conducted the debriefing?

-Parents/carers were informed
+Parents/care rs were ir nformed

 Date Time By whom?
-By direct contact, telephone, letter? ------ ------ ---------- ---------------------------------------
+By direct contact, telephone, letter?

-Form Name Designation Date and time c completed by:
+Form completed Name Designation Date and time

+by:

+Please specify any related record forms